 5. Up-to-Date Travel Advisories

-While there’s a lot we don’t know, we do know the travel industry as we knew it is disrupted.
+While there’s a lot of uncertainty, we do know that the travel industry as we previously knew it has been disrupted.
 Early indications show people are ready to travel.
 However, they do require reassurance and communication on which destinations are open, will they be expected to self-quarantine upon arrival, and much more.

 In order to improve confidence, airlines, OTAs, and other travel verticals will rely heavily on technology for communicating new guidelines and protocols.